Shuraa Tax Accounting & Auditing

 1. Income generated by a foreign company within the UAE that is not attributed to its Permanent Establishment (PE) in the country.

-1. Dividends or other profit distributions issued by a Free Zone Person are subject to zero taxation for mainland shareholders.
-For instance, if a DMCC company distributes dividends to a resident of the JAFZA free zone, withholding tax is waived at a rate of 0%.
+3. Dividends or other profit distributions issued by a Free Zone Person are subject to zero taxation for mainland shareholders.
+For instance, if a DMCC company distributes dividends to a resident of the JAFZA free zone, withholding tax is waived at 0%.

 Withholding Tax Versus Value-Added Tax (VAT)